 Tracey Stephenson – co-founder

 Tracey is our Joint Managing Director and has day-to-day responsibility for running the operational business.
 She began her career in marketing and tourism and managed a range of commercial units in universities and local authorities, latterly at Salford City Council.
-Tracey then worked as a marketing and sponsorship consultant for clients including the Harlem Globetrotters.
+Tracey then worked as a marketing and sponsorship consultant for clients including the Harlem Globetrotters and the Triathlon World Cup.
 She then set up Staying Cool with Paul.
 Tracey is a board member at Birmingham Museums Trust and a member of the Association of Serviced Apartment Providers (ASAP) Advisory Board.

 Paul Taylor – co-founder